ramesh-n/mosip-documentation/docs/MOSIP-Device-Service-Specification.md

 ## Compliance

 **L1 Certified Device / L1 Device** - A device certified as capable of performing encryption on the device inside its trusted zone.\
-**L0 Certified Device / L0 Device** - A device certified as one where the encryption is done on the host inside its device driver or the MOSIP device service.
+**L0 Certified Device / L0 Device** - A device certified as one where the encryption is done on the host inside its device driver or the SBI device service.

 ### Secure Provisioning

 Secure provisioning applies to both the FTM and the Device providers.

 1. The devices and FTM should have a mechanism to protect against fraudulent attempts to create or replicate.
-2. The device and FTM trust should be programmed in a secure facility that is certified by the respective MOSIP adopters.
+2. The device and FTM trust should be programmed in a secure facility that is certified by the respective application adopters.
-3. Organization should have a mechanism to segregate the FTM's and Devices built for MOSIP using a cryptographically valid and repeatable process.
+3. Organization should have a mechanism to segregate the FTM's and Devices built for SBI using a cryptographically valid and repeatable process.
 4. All debug options within the FTM or device should be disabled permanently
 5. All key creations need for provisioning should happen automatically using FIPS 140-2 Level 3 or higher devices.
 No individual or a group or organization should have a mechanism to influence this behaviour.
 6. Before the devices/FTM leaving the secure provisioning facility all the necessary trust should be established and should not be re-programmable.

 {% hint style="info" %}
-* As there is no adopter specific information being exchanged at the management server or the FTM provisioning server, there are no mandates from MOSIP where these are located globally.
+* As there is no adopter specific information being exchanged at the management server or the FTM provisioning server, there are no mandates from applications where these are located globally.
 However, the adopter is recommended to have an audit and contractual mechanisms to validate the compliance of these components at any point in time.\*
 {% endhint %}

 ### Compliance Level